8 Power: mechanics and deep psychologies

 - Interpellation.
 Is there any advertisement that you find your self drawn to or have an emotional experience with?
 Describe the ways in which identification occur.

 - Collecting material.
-Pick a visual advertisement delivered either in print or screen.
-Your example can be an image or video.
-Describe naturalized assumptions of the narrative.
+Pick a visual advertisement delivered either in print or on screen.
+Your example can be an image or a video.
+Describe the naturalized assumptions of the narrative.
 Focus on the use of language.
 What’s the mode of its use?
 Is it alluring or commanding?
 Is it descriptive or argumentative?
 What’s the emotional palette operative in the visual communication?

-For instance, one can speak of commercialization of health-care under capitalist economy whereby patients are increasingly seen as customers and health increasingly becomes a product.
-Yet, intelligibility of particular power relations established around patients are not reducible to economic processes of value maximization.
-The ways in which one become a case to be examined and studied, a body to be normalized and a subject to be rendered docile exceed the logic of capital without always contradicting it.
-With this intervention, Foucault opens up new grounds for disability studies, gender studies, race studies, media studies, science and technology studies.
 Foucault calls this axis of analysis power/knowledge.
-There is an inseparable link where each of these elements–knowledge and power—presupposes the other.
-There is no exercise of power without a rudimentary technique and there is no pure knowledge without a pragmatic grounding in reality —however elusive that reality can epistemically be.
-This return to the grounds of reality will sometimes be hoped to be achieved through biological body/flesh and sometimes through technology and environment at large.
+This term highlights the inseparable link between these elements–knowledge and power—where each presupposes the other.
+The claims towards moral truth or expert knowledge are underwritten by desires for expansion of power.
+Discharge of power finds itself forever objectifying and intellectualizing its movement.
+There is no exercise of power without a rudimentary technique and there is no pure knowledge without a pragmatic grounding in reality—however elusive that reality can epistemically be.
+This return to the grounds of reality will sometimes be sought through the biological body/flesh and sometimes through technology and the environment at large.
 It will be searched in the affirmation of hitherto foreclosed and disavowed differences.
-Yet, in every framing, the constitutive trace of Ideas, given in discursive, mnemonic or even pictorial form, will haunt the way we come to the assurance of establishing contact with the ground.
-The ontological wavering will not come to a full-stop.
-Thus, Foucault’s research on political discourses permeating what’s otherwise viewed as neutral zones of social interaction will prove to be abundantly fruitful in generating a new series of fields.
+Yet, in every framing of difference, the constitutive context of ideas, given in discursive, mnemonic, or even pictorial form, will haunt the way we come to the assurance of establishing contact with the ground.
+Medicalizing power is fundamentally different across different periods of modernity just pedagogical, militaristic and productive technologies of self.
+Through a fundamental historical epistemology (Dews, 1992) that works towards decentering claims of power/knowledge, the questions of agency, freedom and affirmation will not be resolved in reference to one-dimensional analytics of repression or authoritarianism.
+This ontological wavering will not come to a full-stop.
+Thus, Foucault’s research on political discourses permeating what’s otherwise viewed as neutral zones of social interaction will prove to be abundantly fruitful in generating a new series of problematizations.

 Works Cited